10 Best Brain Games for Seniors that Improve Memory and Mental Health

 Old age is unfair.
-Not only do our bodies become older and less capable of the things they used to be able to do easily, our minds can diminish, too.
+Not only do our bodies become older and less capable of the things they used to be able to do easily, but our minds can also diminish, too.
 However, remember that your brain is a muscle, too.
 And if you don’t use it, you lose it.

 Rulers in 7th century India were onto something when they came up with the game of chess.
 This board game encourages the use of strategy (“Where can I move my pawn?”) and creative thinking (“Well, there’s an open spot…”).

 Chess is one of the best board games that can improve you or your loved one’s brain health.
 It is fairly accessible, even though many people think you have to be quite intelligent to play it.
 You can play on your computer.
 Even better, find a game at your local seniors’ centre or park, where you can get the added bonus of social interaction.

 Here’s a completely free brain exercise for seniors: use your non-dominant hand to complete tasks you’d normally do with your dominant hand.

 While it might sound like a recipe for disaster, using your non-dominant hand for everyday tasks such as brushing your teeth or eating builds new connections between your brain cells.
 Also, the more you use your non-dominant hand, the stronger it will get.

 Many people joke about losing their memory as they age.
 That doesn’t have to be the case, though.
 Here’s another free brain exercise for seniors: Test Your Memory.